 Hot Drinks

 Anything really warm can set off a rosacea flare.
-That being said, I'm a huge tea drinker but I know that caffeinated beverages like coffee or black tea, as delicious as they are, they make my cheeks very hot.
+That being said, I'm a huge tea drinker but I know that caffeinated beverages like coffee or black tea, as delicious as they are, make my cheeks very hot.
 However, I can slurp back any of our organic herbal teas (caff-free) with no issues.
 The key here is to notice your triggers and do your best to avoid them.

 Spicy Foods

 The culprit in spicy foods is the compound capsaicin.
 Capsaicin affects the pain receptors in your skin that feel warmth.
-Foods high in capsaicin include chili peppers, jalapenos, hot sauce and Tabasco sauce.
+Foods high in capsaicin include chili peppers, jalapenos, hot sauce, and Tabasco sauce.
 Black pepper, paprika, curry spices can also make your skin red.
 That being said, I love a little hot sauce on my eggs or drizzled on my cauli tacos.
 But I don't use it every day.

 Cinnamaldehyde Foods